How to Make Braces Pain Free

 It is at this stage you should become aware that the teeth are starting to move and that the braces are being effective in doing their job.
 The wires are going to be in close contact with the teeth and there is pressure being applied to them.
 It is now that you should consider using the wax you should have been given.
 By the time you are reaching the end of the first week, the pain should have gone, or at least be at a level where there is no need to do anything much to deal with it.
 Certain items of hard food can be tried, but you should still avoid anything that requires a lot of chewing, or an item that may need you to bite down hard to get into your mouth.
 Common sense should tell you that there are certain items that you should still be avoiding and if you are not aware of what they are then you should ask the orthodontist to tell you.

-Chewing gum is going to be a problem as there is a risk of it getting caught in the wires, although of you are careful you will get away with this.
+Chewing gum is going to be a problem as there is a risk of it getting caught in the wires, although if you are careful you will get away with this.
 Hard candy should also not be eaten as you risk damaging the wires.
 Baguettes should be avoided due to the small bits that could get caught in the wires.
 It is common sense really.
 Think of the make-up of the braces and before you add anything into the diet, consider the damage it may do.

 You should expect to have several follow up appointments when there will be changes made to the braces.
 The wires can be moved and if there are elastic bands, then they can be changed as well.
 This is vital to keep the teeth moving and to make sure that they do not move back to where they were when they started.
 The orthodontist will check that the teeth are moving towards the position that they want them to be in and make adjustments if this does not appear to be happening.

 The movements should be slow and gentle, and it can be an issue if they are moving too quickly in the same way that you could have problems if they do not move enough.
-The changes could instigate a little bit of the discomfort felt at the beginning and you may have to go through the same processes foe a few days.
+The changes could instigate a little bit of the discomfort felt at the beginning and you may have to go through the same process for a few days.
 You should try and remember how quickly the pain faded when the brace was first placed and expect it to disappear at least as quickly this time.